Uthaeus/collabfield3/README.md

 # README

-- one error(.single-post-card) up to create a new conversation
+- one error(.single-post-card) up to -> render a conversation window